DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 # Purpose & Overview

-WORK IN PROGRESS
+WORK IN PROGRESS<br>
-WORK IN PROGRESS
+WORK IN PROGRESS<br>
-WORK IN PROGRESS
+WORK IN PROGRESS<br>

-Stream movies, tv-shows, music to a browser, or a large selection of devices.
+Stream movies/tv-shows/music to a browser, or a [large selection of devices and services.](https://jellyfin.org/clients/)

 * [Official site](https://jellyfin.org/)
 * [Github](https://github.com/jellyfin/jellyfin)
 * [DockerHub](https://hub.docker.com/r/jellyfin/jellyfin/)

-Jellyfin if a free media system, an alternative to proprietary Plex.
+Jellyfin if a free media system, an alternative to proprietary Plex.<br>
 The core server side is written in C#, web client in Javascript, and a number of other clients written in various languages and frameworks.